oroinc/conversation/src/Oro/Bundle/ConversationBundle/Resources/doc/api/conversation.md

 #### get_subresource

-Retrieve the list of the conversation participants.
+Retrieve a list of the conversation participants.

 #### get_relationship

-Retrieve the list IDs of the conversation participants.
+Retrieve the IDs of the conversation participants.

 #### add_relationship